ktuffner-demo/bridgecrew-hashicorp-workshop-2022/Lab 2 - Terraform Cloud/README.md

 # Step # 10 - Setting up our VCS Provider in Terraform Cloud

+We need to now click on the "register a new OAuth Application" under step # 1.
+This link will then open a redirect to Github where we need to populate the details for Application Name + Homepage URL + Application Description + Authorization Callback URL.
+You can copy and paste these values from the Terraform Cloud window

 <img width="688" alt="image" src="https://user-images.githubusercontent.com/98493117/151454788-945a8f8e-39eb-40e3-acc6-eaf711a05349.png">

-click the
-"On GitHub, register a new OAuth Application.
-Enter the following information"

 *****************************************************************